-In customary quantitative multi-country - so-called gravity - models of international trade aggregate bilateral trade depends on three major components: (endogenous plus exogenous) exporter-specific factors, exporter-importer-specific trade-cost factors, and (endogenous plus exogenous) importer-specific factors which are structurally linked to the former two components (see Anderson and van Wincoop, 2003; Arkolakis et al., 2012; Head and Mayer, 2014; Egger and Nigai, 2015).
-This relationship can be extended to the sector level, where all of the aforementioned components vary additionally across sectors (see, e.g., Costinot et al., 2012; Caliendo and Parro, 2015).
-The second, bilateral-trade-cost component is typically assumed to be exogenous in structural empirical (and quantitative) models of bilateral trade.35
+In customary quantitative multicountry-so-called gravity-models of international trade aggregate bilateral trade depends on three major components: (endogenous plus exogenous) exporter-specific factors, exporter-importer-specific trade-cost factors, and (endogenous plus exogenous) importer-specific factors, which are structurally linked to the former two components (see Anderson and van Wincoop (2003), Arkolakis, Costinot, and Rodriguez-Clare (2012), Head and Mayer (2014), Egger and Nigai (2015)).
+This relationship can be extended to the sector level, where all of the aforementioned components vary additionally across sectors (see, e.g., Costinot, Donaldson, and Komunjer (2012), Caliendo and Parro (2015)).
+The second, bilateral-trade-cost component is typically assumed to be exogenous in structural empirical (and quantitative) models of bilateral trade.
+1

-This paper parts with the notion of the exogeneity of tariffs and non-tariff tradepolicy measures in models with log-linear direct trade-cost effects and permits their link to ad-valorem trade costs to be flexible.
-Doing so in a structural multi-country-multisector approach rests on four pillars: first, a decomposition of bilateral trade flows into the aforementioned three components; second, a further decomposition of the countrysector-specific factors into endogenous and exogenous fundamental components in order to determine the joint drivers of endogenous tariff and non-tariff trade-policy variables on the one hand and of trade flows on the other hand; third, a flexible determination of the tariff and non-tariff trade-policy variables as a function of the distilled country-sectorspecific exogenous fundamentals as well as of natural (non-policy) trade costs to extract
+This paper parts with the notion of the exogeneity of tariffs and nontariff trade-policy measures in models with log-linear direct trade-cost effects and permits their link to ad valorem trade costs to be flexible.
+Doing so in a structural multicountry, multi-sector approach rests on four pillars: first, a decomposition of bilateral trade flows into the aforementioned three components; second, a further decomposition of the country-sector-specific factors into endogenous and exogenous fundamental components in or-